textpotential/tcaarsbl17/docs/md_git_getting_started.md

 ## Getting Started with Markdown and Git ##

+0. Preliminary Setup

+    - Created a repository on Github
+    - Added a docs directory with an index.md file
+    - Turned on GitHub Pages and configured theme in settings

 1. Create a [GitHub](https://github.com) account
 2. Accept invite as contributor to repository
 3. [Edit a file](https://help.github.com/articles/editing-files-in-your-repository/) and commit changes